Is Betternet a Good VPN?Posted Nov. 14, 2018, 1:28 p.m. by Jonathan

 If you're a paid user, you get full 24/7 support, which isn't the case with the free version.
 The FAQ section on their website is pretty thorough and covers the most important subjects.

-In addition, their support team is relatively active on Betternet's Twitter account.
+Also, their support team is relatively active on Betternet's Twitter account.

 Potential Security Threat